Projection hypothesis in the setting for the quantum Jarzynski equality: Preliminaries

 \section{Preliminaries}

 In this paper, using the notation of Ref. \cite{EPL}\footnote{However, we denote $\Psi$ in Ref. \cite{EPL} by $M$ here.}, we consider four systems in two groups:

-These four systems are defined as follows: \begin{enumerate} \item[(i)] $S_0$ is the measured system with a discrete observable $\widehat{{\cal O}}$ to be measured. \item[(ii)] $A^\prime$ is a macroscopic measurement apparatus. \item[(iii)] $\psi$ is a quantum mechanical system (the event reading system) with a meter variable $\widehat{{\mathfrak M}}$. \item[(iv)] $A$ is a spatiotemporally inhomogeneous macroscopic BEC in quantum field theory {{and thus breaks the spatial translational symmetry spontaneously}}. \end{enumerate} Projective quantum measurement is realized as a controlled redefined Hamiltonian process of the whole system (\ref{eq:6}).
+These four systems are defined as follows: \begin{enumerate} \item[(i)] $S_0$ is the measured system with a discrete observable $\widehat{{\cal O}}$ to be measured. \item[(ii)] $A^\prime$ is a macroscopic measurement apparatus. \item[(iii)] $\psi$ is a quantum mechanical system (the event reading system) with a discrete meter variable $\widehat{{\mathfrak M}}$. \item[(iv)] $A$ is a spatiotemporally inhomogeneous macroscopic BEC in quantum field theory and thus breaks the spatial translational symmetry spontaneously. \end{enumerate} Projective quantum measurement is realized as a controlled redefined Hamiltonian process of the whole system (\ref{eq:6}).
 This process is governed by the Schr$\ddot{{\rm o}}$dinger equation in the Schr$\ddot{{\rm o}}$dinger picture under restriction of the complete set of the orbital observables due to the macroscopicity of $A^\prime$ and $A$.
 There is no longer any black box.

 Here, {\it the Hamiltonian is redefined} in the following sense.
 For a {\it macroscopic} quantum mechanical system, whose degrees of freedom are abstracted to the degrees of freedom of its center of mass, we argue that its canonical variables (i.e., the center of mass position $\widehat{Q}^a$ and the total momentum $\widehat{P}^a$) are redefined so that they commute with each other and have simultaneous eigenstates.
-By incorporating measurement errors (root-mean-square errors) from the original canonical variables into the simultaneous eigenstates of the redefined canonical variables, these eigenstates form a complete orthonormal system, with discretized simultaneous eigenvalues as Planck cells \cite{Neumann}.
-Before this redefinition, of course, the canonical commutation relation
+By incorporating measurement errors (root-mean-square errors) from the original canonical variables into the simultaneous eigenstates of the redefined canonical variables, these eigenstates form a complete orthonormal system, with discretized simultaneous eigenvalues as Planck cells: this is von Neumann's theorem in Ref. \cite{Neumann}.
+Before the redefinition, of course, the canonical commutation relation